Scattering rigidity for analytic metrics: Introduction

 and constants $C>0,\nu>0$ such that $\|\mathrm{d}\varphi^g_t|_{E_s}\|\leq Ce^{-\nu t}$ and $\|\mathrm{d}\varphi^g_{-t}|_{E_u}\|\leq Ce^{-\nu t}$ for all $t>0$; the distributions $E_s$ and $E_u$ are called the stable and unstable bundles.
 Another assumption we make is the absence of conjugate points: recall that $x,x'$ are said to be conjugate points if there is $v\in S_xM$, and $t> 0$ such that $\pi_0(\varphi_t^g(x,v))=x'$ and

 where $\mc{V}:=\ker \mathrm{d}\pi_0\subset T(SM)$ is the vertical bundle, $\pi_0:SM\to M$ being the natural projection on the base. \begin{definition} Let $(M,g)$ be a smooth compact, connected, Riemannian manifold with non-empty boundary.
-We say that $(M,g)$ is of Anosov type if \begin{enumerate} \item the boundary $\pl M$ is strictly convex \item the trapped set $\mc{K}^g$ is a hyperbolic set for the geodesic flow $\varphi_t^g$ of $g$ \item $(M,g)$ does not have pairs of conjugate points. \end{enumerate} \end{definition} Properties $(2)$ and $(3)$ hold when $g$ has negative curvature.
+We say that $(M,g)$ is of Anosov type if \begin{enumerate} \item the boundary $\pl M$ is strictly convex, \item the trapped set $\mc{K}^g$ is a hyperbolic set for the geodesic flow $\varphi_t^g$ of $g$, \item $(M,g)$ does not have pairs of conjugate points. \end{enumerate} \end{definition} Properties $(2)$ and $(3)$ hold when $g$ has negative curvature.
 However this needs not be always the case.
-Indeed, one can either perturb an example of negative curvature to create a small patch of positive curvature away from the trapped set, or consider a strictly convex set inside a closed manifold with Anosov geodesic flow.
+Indeed, one can either perturb a negatively curved manifold to create a small patch of positive curvature away from the trapped set, or consider a strictly convex set inside a closed manifold with Anosov geodesic flow.
 See \cite{Eberlein} for a discussion of such manifolds.

 We prove the following result, that contains Theorem \ref{Th1}: \begin{theorem} Let $(M_1,g_1)$ and $(M_2,g_2)$ be two real analytic Riemannian manifolds of Anosov type with analytic boundary.
 Assume that $(\pl M_1,h_1)=(\pl M_2,h_2)$ where $h_i:=g_i|_{T\pl M_i}$ is the metric on the boundary, and that their scattering data ${\rm Sc}(M_1,g_1)={\rm Sc}(M_2,g_2)$ agree.
 Then there exists an analytic diffeomorphism $\psi:M_1\to M_2$ such that $\psi|_{\pl M_1}={\rm Id}$ and $\psi^*g_2=g_1$. \end{theorem}